Free Online Courses With Certificates 2026: Actually Free List

 Weighing certificates against a traditional degree?

-Use our college cost calculator to model the real financial cost of a degree program versus the time investment of building skills through free certificates and alternative credentials.
-See tuition, room and board, and total cost projections by school type.
+Use our certificate finder to pick a no-cost or aid-backed credential path, then use the college cost calculator to model the real financial cost of a degree program versus the time investment of building skills through free certificates and alternative credentials.